Still Using Weak Passwords? Do This Instead.

 Four easy steps to becoming a Password Pro:

 - Keep it complicated.
-Consistently updating passwords containing more than ten characters, with a mix of letters, numbers, and symbols can help significantly reduce your risk of being hacked.
+Consistently updating passwords containing more than ten characters, with a mix of letters, numbers, and symbols, can help significantly reduce your risk of being hacked.

 - Don’t make it personal.
 A study conducted by Morris and Thompson in 1978 demonstrated that it is easier to guess passwords through personal information (family members’ names, birthdays, home addresses, etc.) than to decipher them.